A woman sitting on a couch, clutching her leg in discomfort

 • Reframe can provide you with science-backed information about the effect of alcohol on your legs (and the rest of your body).
 Get started on your journey today and meet others who’ve left booze-related leg pain behind!

 Picture this.
 You wake up after a night out — well, it was actually mostly a night “in.”
-You were at a friend’s housewarming party and you shared a bottle of red (or three), chatting about the cute neighbor across the hall (“Are they single?”) and ending the night with a marathon of Friends (“Could this be any more typical?”).
+You were at a friend’s housewarming party and you shared a bottle of red (or three), chatting about the cute neighbor across the hall (“Are they single?”) and ending the night with a marathon of Friends (“Could this be any more typical?”)
 Oh well, you think, no harm done — right?
 Just a few drinks with friends watching Friends.

-And yet, the next day, you get an unpleasant surprise — your legs feel achy or restless.
+And yet the next day, you get an unpleasant surprise — your legs feel achy or restless.
 What gives?

 You scan your memories of the night in search of clues.
 After the 5-minute tour of your friend’s new digs, you were confined to the living room area, mostly in the sitting (then reclining) position.
 No Twister.
 No climbing down the fire escape (that was Ross and Joey in one of the episodes).
 The sushi was delivered (by someone other than you).

 Is it possible that leg pain after drinking alcohol — as well as symptoms of restless leg syndrome (an urge to move your legs) — isn’t a random fluke?
-If you’re frequently waking up with your legs sore after drinking, the connection is worth exploring.
+You might find yourself wondering, “Why do my legs hurt after drinking?” or “Why do I get leg cramps after drinking alcohol?”

 Alcohol: A “Pain in the Legs”